Bring Your Own ComputeCreating a GovCloud account

 1. Ensure your GovCloud account has an organization

-On the AWS console (opens in a new tab), click your account name in the upper-right corner and then click “Organization”.
+On the AWS console, click your account name in the upper-right corner and then click “Organization”.
 If your account does not yet have an organization, you will be able to create one.

 2. Create a GovCloud account